NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    right is the left input image projected onto the DEM (created using the ``--orthoimage`` option to ``point2dem``).

-Orthorectification of an Image From a Different Source
+Orthorectification of an image from a different source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have already obtained a DEM, using ASP or some other approach,
 and have an image and camera pair which you would like to overlay on top
 of this terrain, use the ``mapproject`` tool (:numref:`mapproject`).

-Correcting Camera Positions and Orientations
+Correcting camera positions and orientations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``bundle_adjust`` program can be used to adjust the camera positions